 Under some circumstances, a business may use the L1 visa to transfer an employee from its non-US offices to its US offices.
-The law allows a company to keep an L1 visa employees on foreign payroll.
+The law allows a company to keep an L1 visa employee on foreign payroll.
 However, US Citizenship and Immigration Services (“USCIS”) has adopted a new policy to require that all L1 visa employees must be paid the equivalent of US minimum wage under state or Federal law, whichever is higher.
 This new policy stems from a case in which a corporation was keeping L1 employees on foreign payrolls, which while competitive in the employees’ home country, was substantially lower than US minimum wage in US dollars.
 USCIS denied the L1 application based on a determination that the position was not a specialized knowledge position eligible for L1B classification.
 The corporation appealed the decision, and USCIS denied the appeal based on the wage issue alone, concluding that an analysis of the specialized knowledge was not required.
 USCIS has now officially adopted this case law as its policy going forward.

 Please note that the new policy does not address the following questions: